affanakhtar15/Induction-Programme-/README.md

 #### Our Day started by 'Pant and Kirtan' at College Gurudwara Sahib and also Refreshment was arranged by the college.
 #### Then all students of core Branches gather around the auditorium.
 We were escorted by the NCC volunteers.
 All students were seated Branch wise.

+#### The First Lecture was given by "Dr. Harpreet Kaur Grewal" Maam HOD Applied Sciences.
+She advised us to stay